 3. You Aren’t Getting any Search Engine Visits

 Google currently processes more than 5 billion search queries per day.
 That makes it a more effective source of customers then print ads, phone directories, and word-of-mouth referrals combined.
-A lack of search engine visibility is a marketing problem, and could be a sign that you have technical problems with the way your web pages have been constructed.
+A lack of search engine visibility is a marketing problem and could be a sign that you have technical problems with the construction of your web pages.

 4. Your Content Looks Outdated to Visitors

 If you only have a few seconds to impress new potential customers, then you don’t want them to see grainy photos or text referring to specials you ran months or years ago.
-In other words, if your content needs to be refreshed, it isn’t something you should put off.
+In other words, if your content needs to be refreshed, it isn’t something you should put off updating.

 5. You Don’t Own the Content on Your Pages

 Even worse than having outdated content is hosting text and images you don’t have permission to use.
 This can open you up to legal liabilities from copyright holders, but also because you could be blacklisted from Google’s search engine and other major sources of web traffic.

 6. There Are Parts of Your Website That Don’t Work